 The relation above is extremely important.
-Firstly, it states that the optimal product quality is a function of two components: the scope for quality differentiation λ , and the productivity of the firm c, relative to the 13 For evidence on the technological gap between developed and developing countries, see Trefler (1993), Hall and Jones (1999), Harrigan (1999) and Acemoglu and Zillibotti (2001).
+Firstly, it states that the optimal product quality is a function of two components: the scope for quality differentiation λ , and the productivity of the firm c, relative to the cost threshold c_D .
+Secondly, it defines the scope for quality differentiation, which is the slope of the quality ladder.
+The scope depends on the market size L, the cost of innovation θ , and the degree of differentiation among varieties γ .
+In larger, more differentiated markets, with lower cost of innovation (higher ability to innovate), the scope for quality differentiation is higher because it is easier for firms to recover the fixed cost of innovation.

+12For evidence on the technological gap between developed and developing countries, see Trefler (1993), Hall and Jones (1999), Harrigan (1999) and Acemoglu and Zillibotti (2001).

-14For a given level of output, the firm chooses price and quality simultaneously in order to minimize the cost function.
+13For a given level of output, the firm chooses price and quality simultaneously in order to minimize the cost function.
 Given the linearity and separability of the model, we can first solve for the optimal price and then for the optimal level of quality.